Joey Castillo

 History

-The Twitter service and many of the apps built around it seem focused on determining what's happening now.
-TweetSheet builds on a different insight: by answering again and again the question, "What are you doing?"
+The Twitter service and many of the apps built around it seemed focused on determining what’s happening now.
+TweetSheet built on a different insight: by answering again and again the question, “What are you doing?”
 Twitter users assemble a rich set of information about their past.
 This information can speak not just to who we are and what we are doing, but also to who we were and what we have done.

 Art Direction